Online Bachelor of Arts in Interdisciplinary Studies

 IDS 301: Becoming Interdisciplinary

 A bachelor’s degree in interdisciplinary studies provides you with the tools to integrate your concentration areas and explore a related career.
 Some previous graduates are working as business analysts, human resource coordinators and marketing specialists.
-Other potential career opportunities include:
+Other potential career opportunities include, but aren’t limited to:

 Study at a globally recognized university